ADF Aircraft Serial Numbers

 Delivered to RAAF 25/07/73.

 On 18 January 1988, 6 Squadron pilot Flight Lieutenant Keith "Rocky" Logan was forced to engage the arrester hook to take the cable and minimise damage to F-111 A8-131 after its nose wheel malfunctioned on landing.
 This aircraft had only recently completed repairs to its nose after a round from its gatling gun deflected off the shroud door and through the nose wheel well, exiting through the radome near the pitot probe.
-Repairs took 5 months to complete.
-Avalon Airshow 2001, 1 Sqn.
-In Service RAAF 6 Sqn 2001.
-Took part in the Red Flag Exercise in the USA during 2002, where the RAAF F111 had a servicability rate of 100%.
-In Service 1 Sqn 2002.
-Tail painted in 30th Anniversary Scheme for F-111 Service in RAAF in 2003.
-In service 6 Sqn.
-Final overseas F-111 appearance at Singapore Airshow 4/02/2010 but suffered engine fire and had emergency landing at Changi East Air Base

-Noted that it had retired and located in Amberley dump by 6/07/2010.
 Noted in fenced off dump on 11/03/2011 with placard beneath cockpit canopy "This aircraft has been prepared for destruction and all access is denied"

 Crew module removed and aircraft scrapped.